abst0603/LAAT/README.md

 pheromone = LAAT(pstruct,'Option','option.mat')
 ```

+# Parameter configuration
+To understand the role of each parameter, we highly suggest reading our paper as cited in the following.
+In summary, there are some rules of thumb and points one should consider when setting the parameters.
+We discuss each of them individually as follows.

+`Pheromone` ($\zeta$): This is the constant amount of pheromone each ant deposits on a point when visiting the point.
+It can be any number, since only the ratio of pheromone on the point to other points is essential, not the exact value.
+We usually set it as 0.05.

+`Evaporation rate` ($\varphi$): This parameter determines the pace of pheromone evaporation.
+It should be a value between 0 to 1.
+Closer to 0, ants pay attention to a high concentration of pheromone greedily, and closer to 1, high evaporation causes noisy behavior of ants. (default = 0.1)

+`Kappa` ($\kappa$): $\kappa$ value can vary between 0 to 1, where 0 means only pheromone is influential in determining an ant's next step, and a value of 1 forces the ants to choose only based on the alignment of the neighboring data points.

+`Beta` ($\beta$): For information about its interpretation please visit our paper. $\beta=10$ works perfectly for all datasets we have tried.

+The other three parameters, namely `number of ants`, `number of steps`, and `number of iterations` are not independent, and we also discuss them combined.
+The higher the value for these parameters, the algorithm converges better on the structures.
+However, if the multiplication of these three numbers is higher than 10 to 100 times the total number of dataset points, the algorithm will converge.
+We suggest bounding the `number of iterations` to a smaller number (default = 100) and increasing the `number of steps` as much as possible.
+Increasing the `number of ants` gives more exploration power to the algorithm.

 # Citing
 If you use LAAT in your research, please cite [LAAT: Locally Aligned Ant Technique for discovering multiple faint low dimensional structures of varying density](https://ieeexplore.ieee.org/abstract/document/9780217)
 ```